wardbell/a2-in-memory-web-api/README.md

 - `npm install` the new package(s) (make sure they really do install!)<br>
    `npm list --depth=0`

+- `npm run typings install` after updating as necessary

+   NB Do not add to `npm postinstall` as that screws up consumers!

 - `npm run tsc` to confirm the project compiles w/o error (sanity check)

  -- NO TESTS YET ...
 BAD --